TopOnePercent/baum/README.md

 <a name="installation"></a>
 ## Installation

-Baum works with Laravel 5 onwards.
+Baum works with Laravel 5.5 (and PHP 7) and above.
 You can add it to your `composer.json` file
 with:

-    "gazsp/baum": "~1.1"
+    "gazsp/baum": "2.0"

 Run `composer install` to install it.